Read by Timothy Andrés Pabon

 From 2010 to 2020, more people participated in protests than at any other point in human history.
-But we are not living in a world that is more just and democratic as a result.
-In If We Burn, acclaimed journalist and author of The Jakarta Method Vincent Bevins sets out to answer a pivotal question: How did so many mass protests lead to the opposite of what they asked for?
+Yet we are not living in more just and democratic societies as a result.
+IF WE BURN is a stirring work of history built around a single, vital question: How did so many mass protests lead to the opposite of what they asked for?